Vijeth-Rai/GenAI-RPG---Hardcoded/readme.md

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please feel free to submit a pull request.
 Ensure that your code follows the project's style and conventions.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-For any questions, feedback, or suggestions, please reach out to [your-email@example.com](mailto:your-email@example.com).

 ---

 Thank you for exploring **GenAI RPG Hardcoded**.
 We hope you find this project both educational and enjoyable as you delve into the world of conversational AI and RPG development!